quie87/Project-CRUD/README.md

 ## Get Stuff Done

+## Visit the webapplication here
+getstuffdone.se

+## Download and rigths
+It is okej to Clone/download this application for private use.
+Though your are not permitted to publish this application on your own as our customer runs it live.

 ## Most frequently used Scripts
 Inside the project directory, in the console, you can run:

 ### `npm server`